genedan/cl-practitioners-guide/chapter_1/data_and_logic.rst

 ==============

 ===========================================
-Should Data and Business Logic be separate?
+Should Data and Business Logic be Separate?
 ===========================================

 The actuarial profession is used to working with spreadsheets.
 The CAS technology survey consistently shows Microsoft Excel as the dominant tool used in actuarial work.
 Indeed for a large swath of actuarial problems, spreadsheets are fantastic tool.
 According to the ASTIN 2016 Non-Life Reserving Practices Survey, the plurality of practitioners worldwide use spreadsheet software for meeting reserving obligations.